kleinee/jns/README.md

 sudo ./inst_julia.sh
 ```

-* [Julia](https://julialang.org) is a relatively new high-level, high-performance dynamic programming language for numerical computing trying to combine the ease of Python with the speed of C. Thanks to the efforts of the Raspberry Pi community `Julia 0.6.0` is availabel in the Raspbian Stretch Repository.
+* [Julia](https://julialang.org) is a relatively new high-level, high-performance dynamic programming language for numerical computing trying to combine the ease of Python with the speed of C. Thanks to the efforts of the Raspberry Pi community `Julia 0.6.0` is available in the Raspbian Stretch Repository.
 It is really worth a try as the language is a rising star in scientific computing biting into the userbase of Matlab.

 * [IJulia](https://github.com/JuliaLang/IJulia.jl) is the kernel required for Jupyter Notebook / Lab.
 Backgroud information on Julia on the Raspberry Pi can be found [here](https://www.raspberrypi.org/blog/julia-language-raspberry-pi/).